 Longer term borrowing to finance capital transactions is normally undertaken through the Public Works Loan Board, a division of the UK Debt Management Office.

-The Council has not undertaken any new borrowing in 2014/15.
+The Council has not undertaken any new borrowing in 2015/16; however it did repay £5.06m.

 Long Term Borrowing is disclosed and analysed in note 16.